tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * A time series can be decomposed into components such as trend, noise, and seasonality.

-* Tools such as the Hodrick-Prescott filter, and EWMA can be used to identify trends in a time series.
+* Tools such as the Hodrick-Prescott filter and EWMA can be used to identify trends in a time series.

 Describe to students what they will be learning today: